GiuseppeGq20/ipersonica/elaborato/noteStatMech.md

 \infty \qquad R\leq b
 \end{cases}
 $$
-wich implies that two molecule collide if their distance is less than  the impact parameter $b$.
+Which implies that two molecule collide if their distance is less than the impact parameter $b$.
-Thus molecules can be tought of moving from one collision to another inside an immaginary tube of cross-section $\sigma = \pi b^2$.
+Thus, molecules can be thought of moving from one collision to another inside an imaginary tube of cross-section $\sigma = \pi b^2$.

-> the hard sphere potential approximation is valid for not too low, nor to high
+> The hard sphere potential approximation is valid for not too low, nor to high
 > temperature

 ## Mean free path

-Consider a first class of molecules wich moves at velocity $\mathbf v$ and consider only collision with a second class of molecules which move at velocity
+Consider a first class of molecules which moves at velocity $\mathbf v$ and consider only collision with a second class of molecules which move at velocity
-$\mathbf u$ .
-In a frame moving at velocity $\mathbf u$ , this second class of molecules are stationary and offer a total cross-section of
+$\mathbf u$.
+In a frame moving at velocity $\mathbf u$, this second class of molecules are stationary and offer a total cross-section of
 $n\sigma f(\mathbf u)d\mathbf u$, where $f(\mathbf u)=g(u_x)g(u_y)g(u_z)$ is
 a Maxwell-Boltzmann distribution for the vector $\mathbf u=(u_x,u_y,u_z)$.
 In unit time, the total volume swept out by these targets relative to the first class of molecules (which in this frame move at velocity
 $\mathbf v - \mathbf u$) is $| \mathbf v - \mathbf u|n\sigma f(\mathbf u)d\mathbf u$.
-The number of encounters per second is obtained by multipliyng this volume by the probability of finding one of the first class of molecules in unit volume, giving $| \mathbf v - \mathbf u|n\sigma f(\mathbf u)d\mathbf u f(\mathbf v)d\mathbf v$.
+The number of encounters per second is obtained by multiplying this volume by the probability of finding one of the first class of molecules in unit volume, giving $| \mathbf v - \mathbf u|n\sigma f(\mathbf u)d\mathbf u f(\mathbf v)d\mathbf v$.
 The collision rate $R$ is therefore obtained by integrating over all $\mathbf u$